HP 48 series: Programming

 The HP 48 series of calculators support a stack-based programming language named RPL, a supposed combination of Reverse Polish notation (RPN) and Lisp.
 RPL adds the concepts of lists and functions to stack-based programming, allowing the programmer to pass unevaluated code as arguments to functions, or return unevaluated code from a function by leaving it on the stack.

 RPL comes in two flavors: User RPL and System RPL.
 User RPL is the language that a user can program directly on the calculator.
 System RPL requires an external compiler; this may be done on the calculator with a third-party utility, or on another machine.
 The two languages vary mainly in the number of low-level operations available to them.
 User RPL does not expose any commands that do not check their arguments.
 Consequently, User RPL programs cannot normally crash the calculator (and are therefore slower than System RPL programs), whereas a System RPL program that invokes a command with incorrect arguments will almost certainly leave the calculator in a state which requires a full memory reset.

-It is also possible to program the HP 48 directly in machine language.
+It is also possible to program the HP 48 directly in HP Saturn assembly language.
+This can be done either via user-supplied on-calculator tools (e.g. Jazz), or on another machine using user-supplied tools or those published directly by Hewlett-Packard (e.g. SASM et al.).